dangwhit/DBA-SQL-Server/README.md

 # DBA-SQL-Server
-Dump location for all SQL bits i find and create
+Dump location for all SQL bits I find or create